 The term “Black Dutch” is something you may encounter in your genealogy research, or maybe you’ve heard it mentioned in your family as being part of your ancestry?
 But what does it mean, exactly?
 Who were the Black Dutch?
 If you’re just getting started on your genealogy adventure, you may not know.
-This is the explanation you need.

 The Dark-Skinned Dutch Immigrants

 The most common designation of “Black Dutch” refers to Dutch immigrants to New York who had swarthier complexions than most other Dutch.
 The darker complexions were usually due to intermarriage or out of wedlock births with Spanish soldiers during the Spanish occupation of the Netherlands.
 Many of these so-called “Black Dutch” are still in New York today while other families migrated south and west to other states.
 DNA studies have shown that these people are of mainly European descent, with little, if any, African or Native American DNA in them.